 Some clients are more valuable than others, from a revenue or profitability standpoint.
 Some clients are needier than others, requiring more meetings and more attention.
 Some clients are more straightforward or “conventional” than others.
 Understand this, and balance your efforts accordingly; if a low-revenue, unconventional, needy customer is demanding your attention, you may need to scale back your resource allocation to them in favor of a straightforward, minimalistic, revenue-heavy customer.

 Some customers may have needs that are too complex, or may otherwise not be a good fit for your organization.
 When you discover them, firing them may be the best option.
 If you do have to part ways, make sure you don’t burn the bridge; even if you never talk to this customer again, they may leave reviews or make recommendations that affect your business’s customer-facing reputation in the future.

-One of the best communication analytics tools available today is EmailAnalytics, our own tool, which we’ve designed to integrate directly with Gmail and G Suite to tell you more about your productivity, email habits, and even your client relationships.
+Of course, in order to measure your own performance, you’ll need to use a communication analytics tool like EmailAnalytics.
+We’ve designed it to integrate directly with Gmail and G Suite to tell you more about your productivity, email habits, and even your client relationships.
 With it, you’ll learn your top senders and recipients, your busiest times and days, and even metrics like your average response time and average thread length.
 Sign up for a free trial today, and learn more about how you can become a better communicator.